 The employer contribution for the PERS and the HPRS and the Defined Contribution Plan is set by statute on an actuarially determined basis at 1.14% of covered compensation.
-The employer contribution for non-teaching employees of the Office of the Superintendent of Public Instructions is 3.24% of covered compensation beginning in the month following the transfer under Chapter 54-52-02.13 of the North Dakota Century Code and continuing thereafter for a period of eight years.
 The employer contribution for employees of the state board of career and technical education is 2.99% of covered compensation beginning in the month following the transfer under Chapter 54-52-02.14 of the North Dakota Century code and continuing thereafter for a period of eight years.
 Employees participating in the retirement plan as part-time/temporary members are required to contribute 1.14% of their covered compensation to the Retiree Health Insurance Credit Fund.
 Employees purchasing previous service credit are also required to make an employee contribution to the Fund.
 The benefit amount applied each year is shown as "prefunded credit applied" on the Statement of Changes in Plan Net Assets for the pension trust funds.